pterodactyl/documentation/tutorials/mysql_setup.md

 to `somePassword`.

 #### Later versions of Maria and MySQL (usually on latest versions of Debian distros)
-If you are using PHP 7.4+ then you should use the method for older vserions, as the default authentication method is correct!
+If you are using PHP 7.4+ then you should use the method for older versions, as the default authentication method is correct!
 Laravel and PHP 7.4 can use the new caching_sha2_password authentication method.

 ``` sql
 USE mysql;